SoftwareAG/c8y-docs/content/protocol-integration/lora-actility-bundle/create-device-protocols.md

 Under **Value selection**, define from where the value should be extracted.
 In order to do so, indicate where the value information starts in the **Start bit** field and how long this information is in the **Number of bits** field.
 The maximum value for the number of bits is 32 bits (4 bytes).

-In this example the "Channel 1 Type" information starts in byte 2 (i.e. start bit = "16") and is 1 byte long (i.e. number of bits = "8").
+In this example the "Channel 1 Type" information starts in byte 2 (that means start bit = "16") and is 1 byte long (that means number of bits = "8").

 <img src="/images/device-protocols/lora-actility/lora-payload-example3.png" alt="Example payload: value selection" style="max-width: 100%">